Younes-Alaoui-Ismaili/Azure-IoT-Project/README.md

 # Sensors-to-the-cloud-Azure
-The purpose of this project is to send BACnet data to the cloud ( Azure ) using SIMATIC IOT2000 Hub.
+The purpose of this project is to send big data to the cloud ( Azure ) using SIMATIC IOT2000 Hub.
 The data contains signals from different sensors ( Temperature, Humidity, gas leak... )
 The work has been done using Node-Red and Javascript.
 The contract was with the company Nordal. https://nordal.kz/en/ I have NDA with the customer this is all I can share.